BROKEN LINKS WILL HARMS YOUR SEARCH ENGINE RANKING

 When you redesign your website, it will most likely have a new link structure and new page names.
 For example, your home page may be given a new file name (index.asp) versus (index.html).
 And your interior pages might be given new naming conventions such as “Suffolk-home-remodeling-team.html” versus “our-team.html.”

 Before the new website pages are launched, your webmaster should create redirects for all of your old or existing web pages so that clients or customers with bookmarks in their web browser “favorites” will be redirected to your new website or website interior pages.
 A redirect also tells the search engines where to find your new website interior pages.

-There are a few free and share-ware programs on the market that will perform a scan of your website link structure and detect and report any bad inbound or out-bound links.
+A few free and shareware programs on the market will perform a scan of your website link structure and detect and report any bad inbound or outbound links.